traitecoevo/saltbush/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="90%" />

-this can be combined with an area of interest mask:
+The resulting multiband image can be combined with an area of interest
+shapefile:

 ``` r